DiegoHilderink/navbarPlugin/README.md

 # **Neptune Plugin**

-##### en/EN
+### en/EN

 ##### This API has been written in order to simply the use of this plugin in you own proyect.
 It's written in JQuery.

 ###### **WARNING**

 <p>
    Any change that you make in the original code, it'll will be your responsability.
 The errors has alredy been implemented, so you can code without any careless.

    Before anything, I need you to understand that the objetive of this plugin is to generate dynamically a new navbar.
-Also the code allows you to use other funcionalities like adding or deleting any specific elements in the html documeent.
+Also the code allows you to use other funcionalities like adding or deleting any specific elements in the html document.
 </p>

 #### **Starting:**